Study Abroad & Exchange Programs

 UCEAP students apply for Financial Aid in the same way as any other undergraduate student.
 Please ensure that you:

 The UCEAP office will provide our office with a list of EAP participants.
-Once the budget for your EAP program has been determined, your award will be adjusted to your program cost, and you will receive a notification of your revised award letter approximately 2 weeks before the start of your program.
-Your award can be viewed via your TritonLink Account.
+Once the budget for your EAP program has been determined, your offer will be adjusted to your program cost, and you will receive a notification of your revised aid offer approximately 2 weeks before the start of your program.
+Your offer can be viewed via your TritonLink Account.

-Our office will notify the UCEAP Office of the Financial Aid awarded to you.
+Our office will notify the UCEAP Office of the Financial Aid offered to you.
 Those awards committed by our office will be applied to your MyEAP Account.

 Financial Aid students are deferred from their first payment deadline until our office notifies UCEAP of their financial aid award.
 UCEAP will apply financial aid towards your mandatory program fees.